1. The First Anglo-Burmese War began in __________.

 Explanation: The treaty was signed at Sinchula, a pass between Bengal and Bhutan.

-62. The Duar region after annexation was divided between:
+62. The Duar region after annexation was divided between__________.

 A) Bengal and Punjab